 It’s part of Elon Musk’s leadership style to engage in first principles thinking.
 The key to this type of thinking is to always ask “why.”
 It’s a matter of reverse engineering what many people assume to be true.
 Just because something is the status quo doesn’t mean it has to be like that.

 The Tesla Gigafactory takes a tried and true process and asks why it’s done that way.
 With first principles thinking, you work backward and create new and better systems.
 The result can sometimes be something as radically different as a factory with the floor space to hold nearly a hundred football fields.

 Perhaps the most important takeaway of the Gigafactory is the potential for innovation it provides for the customer.
 One way customers stand to benefit is from price reductions.
 Many modern conveniences we enjoy today would have been unaffordable mere decades ago.
 The same may hold true for Tesla vehicles if the company follows through with the promises of their Gigafactories.

-Just think of how much could change if Model 3s, Ys, and future vehicles become affordable to the average shopper.
+Just think of how much could change if Model 3s, Ys, and future car designs become affordable to the average shopper.

 The main difficulty Tesla has had comes from production.
 The demand is there, but the company can’t produce cars fast enough.
 The Gigafactory may be able to solve this problem, giving Tesla more room to breathe and get their products out to more people.
 If they’re able to solve this problem, they can create more products with the potential to transform the world.
 Their current initiatives allow them to make headway in their innovation strategy while revolutionizing other industries in the process.